 Program expenditures are generally capped at \$25,000 per veteran per calendar year.
 For expenditures over this amount, the counselor must get approval from the local VR&E office.
 The Director of the VA Regional Office must approve costs exceeding \$75,000 per veteran per calendar year.
-For program costs above \$100,000 per veteran per calendar year and IL-related construction costs exceeding \$25,000 per calendar year, approval must be sought from the Director of the VR&E Service.8 IL programs for veterans are usually 24 months in duration, but they may be extended for an additional six months in exceptional circumstances.
+For program costs above \$100,000 per veteran per calendar year and IL-related construction costs exceeding \$25,000 per calendar year, approval must be sought from the Director of the VR&E Service.
+IL programs for veterans are usually 24 months in duration, but they may be extended for an additional six months in exceptional circumstances.
+P.L.
+110-389 provided a waiver from the 24-month limitation if the VA Secretary determines that additional time is need for a veteran with post 9/11 service who has a severe disability.

-Assessment for participation in the program is done by counselors with specialized experience and training and is usually done in the veteran's home.
+Assessment for participation in the IL program is done by counselors with specialized experience and training and is usually done in the veteran's home.
 The counselor works with the veteran to develop an IL plan that outlines the goals, services, and assistance to be provided and benchmarks to be used to determine progress in achieving greater independence in daily living.
 Services are tailored to the veteran's individual needs.

-To meet the needs of veterans with severe disabilities and mobility impairments, VR&E's IL program works with the VA's Loan Guaranty Service and the Specially Adapted Housing (SAH) grant program,9 the Home Improvements and Structural Alterations (HISA) program, the Automobile Adaptive Equipment program, and the Visually Impaired Services Team (VIST).
-The VR&E also works with the
+To meet the needs of veterans with severe disabilities and mobility impairments, VR&E's IL program works with the VA's Loan Guaranty Service and the Specially Adapted Housing (SAH) grant program, the Home Improvements and Structural Alterations (HISA) program, the Automobile Adaptive Equipment program, and the Visually Impaired Services Team (VIST).
+The VR&E also works with the Committee on Care of Veterans with Severe Mental Illness (SMI) and the Traumatic Brain Injury Caregivers Panel.